Hamilton-Jacobi Equations for Nonholonomic Reducible Hamiltonian Systems on a Cotangent Bundle: Hamilton-Jacobi Equations for a Distributional Hamiltonian System

-Given a nonholonomic Hamiltonian system $(T^*Q,\omega,\mathcal{D},H)$ with an associated distributional Hamiltonian system $(\mathcal{K},\omega_{\mathcal {K}},H)$, and using the non-degenerate distributional two-form $\omega_\mathcal{K}$ and the nonholonomic dynamical vector field $X_\mathcal {K}$, we can prove two types of geometric Hamilton-Jacobi theorem for the distributional Hamiltonian system $(\mathcal{K},\omega_{\mathcal {K}},H)$.
-In order to do this, we need first give two important notions and a key lemma, (see also Wang \cite{wa13a}), which is obtained by a careful modification for the corresponding results of Abraham and Marsden in \cite{abma78}.
+Since the non-degenerate distributional two-form $\omega_{\mathcal{K}}$ is not symplectic, and the distributional Hamiltonian system $(\mathcal{K},\omega_{\mathcal {K}},H_{\mathcal{K}})$ is not yet a Hamiltonian system, and has no yet generating function, and hence we can not describe the Hamilton-Jacobi equation for a distributional Hamiltonian system just like as in Theorem 1.1.
+But, for a given nonholonomic Hamiltonian system $(T^*Q,\omega,\mathcal{D},H)$ with an associated distributional Hamiltonian system $(\mathcal{K},\omega_{\mathcal {K}},H_{\mathcal{K}})$, we can derive precisely the geometric constraint conditions of the non-degenerate distributional two-form $\omega_\mathcal{K}$ for the nonholonomic dynamical vector field $X_\mathcal {K}$, that is, the two types of Hamilton-Jacobi equation for the distributional Hamiltonian system $(\mathcal{K},\omega_{\mathcal {K}},H_{\mathcal{K}})$.
+In order to do this, we need first give two important notions and a key lemma, (see also Wang \cite{wa17}), which is obtained by a careful modification for the corresponding results of Abraham and Marsden in \cite{abma78}.
 This lemma offers also an important tool for the proofs of the two types of Hamilton-Jacobi theorems for the distributional Hamiltonian system and the nonholonomic reduced distributional Hamiltonian system.\\

 Let $Q$ be a smooth manifold and $TQ$ its tangent bundle, $T^* Q$ its cotangent bundle with the canonical symplectic form $\omega$, and $\mathcal{D}\subset TQ$ is a $\mathcal{D}$-regularly nonholonomic constraint, and the projection $\pi_Q: T^* Q \rightarrow Q $ induces the map $ T\pi_{Q}: TT^* Q \rightarrow TQ. $ Assume that $\gamma: Q \rightarrow T^*Q$ is an one-form on $Q$, if $\gamma$ is closed, then $\mathbf{d}\gamma(x,y)=0, \; \forall\; x, y \in TQ$.
 In the following we introduce two weaker notions.